All work available on this site is original, hand-made work:

 Display in bright sunlight is discouraged: if you intend to install work where it receives direct sunlight, you might wish to have the work framed with museum glass which contains a UV protective coating that will shield the surface of the artwork.

-If you wish to purchase a gift card in a custom increment, please navigate to the shopping cart where you will find options for purchasing a gift card.
+If you wish to purchase a gift card, please navigate to the Shop Art tab and select Gift Cards where you will find options for purchasing a gift card.

 Gift cards are shipped via US postal service when payment has been processed.